thryec/chainlink-vrf-nft/README.md

 # SP NFT Project

 This project implements a SP NFT (ERC-721) with different metadata revealing approaches.
-The solution leverages Chainlink for random number generation and allows for two distinct revealing approaches.
+The solution leverages Chainlink for random number generation and allows for two distinct revealing approaches, with staking functionality for revealed NFTs.

 ## Project Structure

-- `SPNFT.sol` - Base SP NFT contract with in-collection revealing support
+- `SPNFT.sol` - Base SP NFT contract with support for both in-collection and separate collection reveals
 - `RevealedSPNFT.sol` - Contract for revealed NFTs in the separate collection approach
 - `SPToken.sol` - ERC20 token for staking rewards
-- `SPNFTStaking.sol` - Contract for staking NFTs to earn rewards
+- `SPNFTStaking.sol` - Contract for staking revealed NFTs from either collection

 ## Features